BlueTheKing/ACM-wiki/wiki/en/surgical_airway.md

 - airway_management
 ---

-Surgical Airway (also known as Cricothyrotomy, or just cric) is a emergency procedure used to secure an otherwise unusable airway.
+Surgical Airway (Cricothyrotomy, or just cric) is an emergency procedure used to secure an otherwise unusable airway.

 The surgical airway is performed by making an incision on the cricothyroid membrane and inserting a tracheostomy tube, bypassing the upper airway.